allure-framework/allure-js/packages/allure-playwright/README.md

 own [`TestCase.id`](https://playwright.dev/docs/api/class-testcase#test-case-id), a hash of the project, file, and suite/test titles that doesn't depend on source location.

+Each result also carries a `playwrightTestListSelector` label (`file › suite › ... › title`) usable verbatim as a line in a Playwright [`--test-list`](https://playwright.dev/docs/test-cli#test-list) file.
+When every entry in an `ALLURE_TESTPLAN_PATH` test plan's `selector` field is one of these values, the reporter passes that file to Playwright's own `--test-list`, so reruns skip loading non-matching test files entirely instead of relying only on per-test filtering.

 ### View the report

 Use Allure Report 2: